 Hi!
-My name is Michelle and I live in Asheville, North Carolina with my best friend and husband Steve, our awesome daughter Ana Rose, Zoe the Dog and a fish named Fluffy.
+My name is Michelle and I live in Longwood, Florida with my best friend and husband Steve, our awesome daughter Ana Rose and our dog, Izabella Ruffellini.
 Spending time with my family is my favorite, but creative pursuits are how I like to fill the time in-between.

-I'm an illustrator, painter, photographer, crafter, nature enthusiast, professional harpist and general creative.
+I'm an illustrator, painter, photographer, crafter, nature enthusiast, musician and general creative.

 I've never had any formal art training.
 But that doesn't stop me from making art or calling myself an artist.